Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 }
 ```

 The method we just put on the store gets called here.
 It will return the result of client.state.findFirst() that we defined above.
+The return type of `QueryResolvers['dataExport']` is a little mysterious. `QueryResolvers` is a generated file that will include the resolver we're defining here.
+We'll go over how to generate `QueryResolvers` a little further down.

-Now we have to add this resolver to our resolver config, so that it can be used on the front end.
+Now we have to add this resolver to our resolver configuration, so that it can be used on the front end.

 _**Go to `/app-api/src/resolvers/configureResolvers.ts`**_